A Complete Guide to Property Taxes in South Carolina

 Now let’s look at the high and low ends of the real estate tax scale.

-Each county takes certain state requirements into consideration when calculating their property tax rates, such as the lower taxation of residential property versus commercial properties.
+Each county takes certain state requirements into consideration when calculating their property tax rates in South Carolina, such as the lower taxation of residential property versus commercial properties.
 (More on that later.)
 Even though South Carolina property taxes are consistently low relative to the national average, some counties impose higher taxes to offer more in-depth services.

 You’ll find the three highest property tax rates in: